notsocertain/technical-test--RAG/README.md

 1. Fetch a large set of candidate documents via initial vector search.

-2. Apply an Advanced 3-Stage Reranking process to refine results.
+2. Apply an Advanced Reranking process to refine results.

 3. Pass the top-ranked chunks as context to a Gemini LLM.

 4. Generate a final answer with verifiable source citations.

-### 3-Stage Hybrid Reranking
-This multi-step process ensures both semantic relevance and keyword precision.

-Stage 1: Keyword Filtering & Scoring

-Why: To catch documents with exact term matches (like "$1.5 million" or "liabilities") that pure semantic search might miss.

-How: Scores documents using a custom financial vocabulary, protected keywords, and pattern matching (e.g., $, %, years).

-Stage 2: Cross-Encoder Reranking
+###  Cross-Encoder Reranking

 Why: To get a much more accurate semantic relevance score than the initial vector search.